American Tower Corporation Prices Senior Notes Offering

-Barclays, BBVA, Mizuho Securities, RBC Capital Markets and TD Securities are acting as Joint Book-Running Managers for the offering.
+Barclays, Citigroup, J.P.
+Morgan, Morgan Stanley and Société Générale Corporate & Investment Banking are acting as Joint Book-Running Managers for the offering.

 This press release shall not constitute an offer to sell or a solicitation to buy any securities, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
 The offering was made only by means of a prospectus and related prospectus supplement, which may be obtained by visiting the Securities and Exchange Commission’s website at www.sec.gov.
-Alternatively, you may request these documents by calling Barclays Capital Inc. at 1-888-603-5847, BBVA Securities Inc. at 1-800-422-8692, Mizuho Securities USA LLC at 1-866-271-7403, RBC Capital Markets, LLC at 1-866-375-6829 and TD Securities (USA) LLC at 1-855-495-9846.
+Alternatively, you may request these documents by calling Barclays Bank PLC at 1-888-603-5847, Citigroup Global Markets Limited at 1-800-831-9146, J.P.
+Morgan Securities plc at +44 20 7134 2468, Morgan Stanley & Co.
+International plc at 1-866-718-1649 or Société Générale at +33 (0)1 42 13 32 16.

 About American Tower